boyphongsakorn/taiga-front/README.md

+## Word From BoyPhongsakorn

+**this fork repo is for add more theme only no add more function or anything else**

 ## Taiga Front

 &gt; **READ THIS FIRST!**: We recently announced Taiga plans for the future and they greatly affect how we manage this repository and the current Taiga 6 release.
 Check it [here](https://blog.taiga.io/announcing_taiganext.html).